railroadpm/admin-kit/README.md

 # RailroadPM.org Participant Kit

-Railroad participants can use the information and examples in this repo for integrating with the new RailroadPM.org site!
+Railroad participants can use the information and examples in this repo for integrating with the RailroadPM.org site.

-This should help to make data collection and submission activities go smoothly by demonstrating methods for automated machine-to-machine electronic data interchange (EDI).
+This should help to make data collection and submission activities go smoothly by providing options for automated machine-to-machine electronic data interchange (EDI).

 ## Accept Invitation to Participate